Changes to health certificates for seafood exports to the EU

 8. New labelling requirements for listed and vector species

-For farmed listed and vector species, the consignment must be identifiable by a legible and visible label on the exterior of the container (or on the ship's manifest when transported by a well-boat) which clearly links the consignment to its export health certificate (EHC).
+For farmed (or hand gathered from the wild) listed and vector species, the consignment must be identifiable by a legible and visible label on the exterior of the container (or on the ship’s manifest when transported by a well-boat) which clearly links the consignment to its export health certificate (EHC).

 Any traceability information entered in part I of the EHC, such as a certificate reference number, a batch number or an identification mark, may be used to connect the EHC to the consignment.

-For farmed listed and vector species which are exported alive to the EU, a legible and visible label must identify:
+For farmed (or hand gathered from the wild) listed and vector species which are exported alive to the EU, a legible and visible label must identify:

 - Number of containers in the consignment